 v=DMARC1; p=quarantine; pct=10; rua=mailto:reports@dmarccloud.com

-p=reject — Full Protection
+p=reject — Full Protection (“Block the Fakes”)

 When to use:

-• You want maximum protection against spoofing
+• You want maximum protection against people impersonating your business by email

 v=DMARC1; p=reject; sp=reject; rua=mailto:reports@dmarccloud.com

-6. Reject p=reject Ongoing Maximum protection ✓
+6. Full protection p=reject Ongoing Maximum protection — fake emails are blocked ✓

 v=DMARC1; p=reject; sp=none; rua=mailto:reports@dmarccloud.com